-Breakfast is without doubt the most important meal of the day, it becomes even more crucial if you are working out in the morning.
+Breakfast is, without a doubt, the most important meal of the day, it becomes even more crucial if you are working out in the morning.
 Supplementing your body with healthy, energy boosting foods after a great workout can make you feel lively and spirited throughout the day.

-After a heavy workout your body is eager to make up for what has been lost.
-Eating a hearty meal around 60 minutes after workout is a great way to replenish the lost nutrients.
+After a heavy workout, your body is eager to make up for what has been lost.
+Eating a hearty meal around 60 minutes after a workout is a great way to replenish the lost nutrients.

 Most people believe that including proteins and carbohydrates in their morning meal is enough, but breakfast, just like any other meal should be balanced.
 A balanced breakfast should include foods from at least three different food groups.

 Instead of having just eggs and toast, make a veggie omelet and a piece of fruit.
-Add fresh or frozen berries to your yogurt to give your breakfast an antioxidant boost.
+Add fresh or frozen berries to your yoghurt to give your breakfast an antioxidant boost.

 Incorporating natural and whole grains in your breakfast instead of processed ones will pay off in terms of higher energy throughout the day.
 Skip crackers or puffs and have whole grain breakfast instead.
 Have a breakfast of whole grain oats sweetened with honey and fruits, or have bran muffin and a fruit salad.

 Chocolate milk is recommended by many nutritionists after a heavy workout.
 It is just the right balance of fluids, protein and carbohydrates to replenish the loss.
 It also contains calcium, healthy fats and whey proteins.